 A new window will appear, showing the DN of each instance.

-Then, you can copy the ‘DN of Standard PSE’ value and past in the instance specific field value (or left it empty).
+Then, you can delete the value of the instance specific field (left it empty), as the wizard states:

 Depending on you NW release, it may be necessary to restart the ICM to the changes take effect.